 I designed fuel themed labels as a fun addition to pre and post workout snacks.
 They are perfect for labeling individual snacks or making a whole bunch of bagged team snacks.

-- The labels are designed to print on these 2 x 4 inch self adhesive labels for easy application.
+- The labels are designed to print on 2 x 4-inch self-adhesive labels for easy application.